JoeOwnage67/MEDIEVAL-MEDICINES-MO-EDITION/readme.md

 - Named for Ambroise Paré (born 1510, Bourg-Hersent, France—died Dec.
 20, 1590, Paris) French physician, one of the most notable surgeons of the European Renaissance, regarded by some medical historians as the father of modern surgery.

-- Emerald is now an ingredient in Ambroisen Prosthetic Limbs.
+- Emerald is now an ingredient in Paresian Prosthetic Limbs.
 These limbs are imbued with magical energy.
 The magical properties of the emerald are the ingredient that allows a man-made prosthetic to function equivalent to a natural limb.

-- Sensory Ambroisen Prosthetics can actually restore sight, hearing and smell, also thanks to the magical properties of the emerald.
+- Sensory Paresian Prosthetics can actually restore sight, hearing and smell, also thanks to the magical properties of the emerald.
 They may not be on par with a natural eye, ear or nose, but they will allow your pawn to function mostly normally again.
 Increased recipe costs to balance this.

 Lore explanation From RimFantasy:
  "For the longest time, civilizations dismissed magic as wild fantasies and superstitious tribal beliefs.
 That is until one day, an incident occurred in a gemstone mine, which led to the discovery that gemstones have a natural affinity with magic, and could be imbued with magical energies to produce spectacular effects."